zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-album-details.md

 ## Calling a Common Function

-The album details can be opened from 3 places in the Music Store; the Main page,the Genre list, and the Search auto-complete dropdown.
+The album details can be opened from 3 places in the Music Store: the Main page, the Genre list, and the Search auto-complete dropdown.
 All 3 of them call one common function: **store.viewAlbumDetails()** and pass the ID of the album to display.

 The **store** is an object held in the global JS scope that contains a variety of common operations that apply to the entire Music Store.